Our twenty-first century economy may focus on agriculture, not information.

-The legalization of cannabis and hemp in Washington State has opened a pathway for the whole plant and its varieties to come out of the proverbial closet and into the light, as agriculture.
+The legalization of cannabis in Washington State has opened a pathway for the whole plant and its varieties to come out of the proverbial closet and into the light, as agriculture.
 The socially beneficial implications of this transformation will depend on the ecological sustainability of how the plants are grown.
 The new industry has a great deal to learn from existing agricultural expertise about soil, water, food and pest mitigation techniques.
 This panel draws on broader non-cannabis expertise as well as the experience of cannabis growers to explore questions of sustainability, regulation and ecology to help push the industry towards ecological and regulatory best practices.

 I calculated about 6% of the current U.S. marijuana studies investigate the benefits of medical marijuana.
 The rest are designed to investigate harm.
 That imbalance paints a highly distorted picture.
 It is irresponsible not to provide the best care we can as a medical community, care that could involve marijuana.

 The Cannabis plant has a history of medicinal use dating back thousands of years across many cultures.
 Today’s debates about the therapeutic and medical efficacy of the plant reflect prohibition’s barrier to scientific inquiry.
 This applies to both its potential application as standardized modern medicine, and the recent reinvigoration of herbal and traditional medicine at large in our society.
 This panel will address the current roadblocks in place, as it pertains to cannabis treatments and research, and will look at ways to think about overcoming these obstacles and the knowledge acquired despite heavy restrictions.

 The legal marijuana industry could be the fastest growing sector of the U.S. economy.

 The ever shifting landscape of the cannabis market ensures that each year is both dynamic and volatile for individual State’s cannabis industries.